"Adopt the pace of nature: her secret is patience."

 In the passive direction, patience becomes endless waiting.

-- You use "patience" as an excuse for avoidance.
+- We use "patience" as an excuse for avoidance.

-- You wait for perfect conditions that never come.
+- We wait for perfect conditions that never come.

 The Consumer claims he's being patient.
 Beneath that is fear—fear of failure, commitment, or finding out what he's capable of.